Carlos Martínez de Irujo, 2nd Marquess of Casa Irujo

-Don Carlos Fernando Martínez de Irujo y McKean, 2nd Marquess of Casa Irujo, jure uxoris Duke of Sotomayor, Grandee of Spain (14 December 1802 – 26 December 1855) was a Spanish noble and politician who served as Prime Minister of Spain.
-Additionally, he is a male line ancestor of the reigning duke of Alba.
+Carlos Fernando Martínez de Irujo y McKean, 2nd Marquess of Casa Irujo, jure uxoris Duke of Sotomayor, Grandee of Spain (14 December 1802 – 26 December 1855) was a Spanish noble and politician who served as Prime Minister of Spain.
+Additionally, he is a male line ancestor of the current duke of Alba.

 Early life

 Martínez de Irujo was born on 14 December 1802 in Washington, D.C.
 He was son of the diplomat Carlos Martínez de Irujo y Erice, 1st Marquess of Casa Irujo, and his wife Sarah McKean.

 His mother was the daughter of the Pennsylvania Governor and signer of the United States Declaration of Independence Thomas McKean and Pennsylvania First Lady Sarah Armitage McKean.

 Career

 Martínez de Irujo served as Prime Minister of Spain from 28 January 1847 to 28 March 1847, concurrently while serving as Minister of State.
 He again served as Minister of State from 23 October 1847 to 29 July 1848.